carpentries-incubator/twitter-with-twarc/setup.md

 <img src="fig/project-description.PNG" width="500">
 --->

+### Acquiring Keys and Tokens

 After you have completed setting up your project, you will see the App details below.
 You can edit the name and app icon if you'd like to personalize it.
 Under the project name, you will see *Settings* and *Keys and Tokens* tab.
 You will need to navigate to *Keys and Tokens* to generate your 5 keys and tokens.
+You will need to click the _regenerate_ button to get each of your keys and tokens.
+They are not automatically made for you.

 *SAVE* these keys in an accessible place like a password manager.
 You will not see these